tylertitsworth/5th-age-srd/Classes/Wizard.md

 ### Abjurer

-Whenever you cast a daily wizard spell, you gain a +4 AC bonus until the end of your next turn.
+Whenever you cast a full recovery wizard spell, you gain a +4 AC bonus until the end of your next turn.

 #### Adventurer Feat